propcom/fuel-datagenerator/readme.md

 To do this inside a string field you can use `{rand:4:10:0-9}` (or `{rand:10:10:0-9}`) instead.

+## maybe-formats

+`{?rand}`
+`{?=4rand}`

+A maybe-format is the `{}` format code with a `?` immediately following the opening brace.
+This can be used for the number and string field types.

+To use it, simply put a `?`, as noted, after the opening brace:

+    {?1:9}

+This will be given a value 50% of the time, and will be replaced with the empty string at other times.

+You can control how often it will appear by using the extended syntax:

+    {?=12:1:9}

+The whole structure `?=12:` is the maybe frequency; in this case the field will be displayed one in 12 times.
+Remember to use the colon to separate the frequency number from the actual format code.

+`2` is your current minimum because I got lazy with regexes and didn't fancy implementing floats.

 # Bugs and TODOs

 Well it's not perfect so it's probably buggy.